bluitz/bitsy-the-race-car-pet/README.md

-# 🏎️ Bitsy the Race Car Pet 🤖
+# 🏎️ Bitsy the Agentic Race Car Pet Robot 🤖

 > _A fully autonomous AI-powered robot companion that transforms a simple RC car into an emotionally expressive, voice-controlled pet_